 The derivation of the outflow frequency curve by Laurenson (1974) joint probability approach involves the calculation of a transition probability matrix.
 Each element in this matrix represents the conditional probability of an inflow within the given inflow interval resulting in an outflow in a specified interval.
 Depending on the degree of non-linearity of the spillway rating curve, outflows may be discretised into class intervals of equal magnitude, or else intervals can be selected to provide more accuracy in the region of interest (e.g. for flows just above and below the spillway capacity).
-The total probability of an outflow in that interval can then be obtained as the sum of the probabilities over all the inflow intervals, i.e. all the inflow and initial storage combinations that produce an outflow in the specified range.
-Outflow AEPs are then computed as the cumulative probability over all outflow ranges exceeding the flood magnitude of interest.
+The total probability of an outflow in that interval can then be obtained as the sum of the probabilities over all the inflow intervals, i.e. all the inflow AEPs are then computed as the cumulative probability over all outflow ranges exceeding the flood magnitude of interest.